natgo/wt-wiki-scraper/wikitext-transpiled/helicopter/Z-9WA.md

 * Decent manoeuvrability
 * Can carry up to 8 ATGMs or AAMs
-* Access to faster, longer range, and more powerful HJ-8E and HJ-8H
+* Access to faster, longer range, and more powerful HJ-8E, HJ-8H and AKD-9 Missiles
 * TY-90 AAMs are very effective against air targets
 * Has access to flares, MAWS, and LWS
 * Excellent optics with thermal sights for easy targeting